HaydenMarshalla/JPhysics/README.md

 Explosion demos: Click to cast an explosion at the location clicked

-The camera can be repositioned by pressing shift and using the wasd keys to move around.
-Once done, press shift again to return to normal interactions.
+The camera can be repositioned by holding down right mouse button and dragging across the screen.

-All demos can be paused by pressing the space bar once to pause and unpause the world.
+All demos can be paused by pressing the space bar.

 ## Getting Started
 Follow these simple steps!